-The cabinet has developed a vision for Southwark, which is published on the council's website.
+The cabinet has developed a fairer future vision for Southwark, which is published on the council's website.
 It is reviewed and updated according to changing statutory requirements, the evolving social and economic situation, analyses of needs and the performance of the council against its priorities.
+The vision is underpinned by five principles and gives ten promises, made to help achieve the vision.

 The overall budget and policy framework of the council is set by the council assembly and all decisions are made within this framework.
-The council's overall policy is represented through the council plan, which is developed alongside the budget through consultation with residents and other stakeholders in the borough.
+Council assembly is responsible for approving the general fund budget, and cabinet agree the housing revenue account rent and budget, The council's overall policy is represented through the council plan, which is developed alongside the budget through consultation with residents and other stakeholders in the borough, and which sets out how the fairer future vision will be delivered.
 Performance against the council plan is monitored throughout the year.
 Progress is reviewed quarterly by the leader, lead cabinet member for performance and respective cabinet members and is reported twice yearly to the cabinet and annually to council assembly.
 The council also monitors its performance through feedback from its residents and service users.

 The council welcomes views from the public and community as part of the constitutional process.
 These views are considered through formal and informal consultation processes, attendance at local meetings (e.g. community council meetings) or contact with a local ward councillor.
 Trades unions are consulted on issues that affect council staff.
+Specific consultations are undertaken if required, for example on the general fund and housing revenue account budget proposals.